manhtdd/DefectGuard-the-Package/Objective-1.md

         └── results
             └── auc.csv
 ```
-The `auc.csv` will look like below:
+The `auc.csv` will display results as follows:
 ```
 Project Name,lapredict,lr,tlel,deepjit,sim,com,simcom
 javascript-algorithms,0.596969696969697,0.2545454545454545,0.4939393939393939,0.593939393939394,0.3909090909090909,0.5545454545454546,0.3999999999999999
 ```
-**NOTE**: If you want to re-evaluate on the same project, make sure to save `dg_cache` to other place before hand.
+**NOTE**: Back up `dg_cache` before re-evaluating the same project.

-## 4. Use the extracted features and code changes to fine-tune and evaluate
+## 4. Fine-Tuning and Evaluating Models

-For 2nd scenario: "Fine-tune and evaluate these new fine-tuned models on industry dataset"

-The following bash script run the whole step:
+For the second scenario, use the following scripts based on your preference for the number of training epochs:

 **NOTE**: this script run with assumption the main language of the repo is JavaScript and run on CPU.
 Please check the script before running it.

-With 5 epochs:
+Since `epochs` for fine-tuning is a hyperparameter that is yet to be decided.
+We would like to try out these 2 values first, which are 5 epochs and 10 epochs.
+Please ensure to back up `dg_cache` between each script.
 ```
 bash scripts/objective_1_fine_tune_evaluate.sh javascript-algorithms 5
 ```

-With 10 epochs:
 ```
 bash scripts/objective_1_fine_tune_evaluate.sh javascript-algorithms 10
 ```

-or step by step like below:

-Fine-tune the deeplearning-based models `deepjit`, `simcom`:
+Or perform the steps manually.
+Start by fine-tuning deep learning-based models (`deepjit`, `simcom`) and retraining machine learning-based models (`lapredict`, `lr`, `tlel`):
 ```
 defectguard training \
-    -model deepjit \
+    -model deepjit \ # simcom
     -from_pretrain \
     -repo_name javascript-algorithms \
     -repo_language JavaScript \
     -epochs 5 \ # or 10
     -device cuda
 ```

-Re-train the machine learning-based models `lapredict`, `lr`, `tlel`:
 ```
 defectguard training \
-    -model lapredict \
+    -model lapredict \ # tlel, lr
     -repo_name javascript-algorithms \
     -repo_language JavaScript
 ```

-Checkpoint of these models are saved at `dg_cache/save`
+Model checkpoints are saved in `dg_cache/save`.
 ```
 dg_cache
 ├── dataset